GianGuaz256/lwk-new-docs/docs/transactions/blinding.md

 3. **Consider Timing**: Space out transactions to avoid timing analysis
 4. **Network Privacy**: Use additional tools like Tor for network-level privacy
 5. **Backup Blinding Keys**: Ensure blinding keys are included in wallet backups

-Understanding these concepts helps developers leverage Liquid's privacy features effectively while being aware of the system's capabilities and limitations.